 Searching for ETL and data integration software can be a daunting (and expensive) process, one that requires long hours of research and deep pockets.
 The most popular enterprise data management tools often provide more than what’s necessary for non-enterprise organizations, with advanced functionality relevant to only the most technically savvy users.
 Thankfully, there are a number of free and open source ETL tools out there.
-Some of these solutions are offered by vendors looking to eventually sell you on their enterprise product, and others are maintained and operated by a community of developers looking to
+Some of these solutions are offered by vendors looking to eventually sell you on their enterprise product, and others are maintained and operated by a community of developers looking to democratize the process.

 In this article we will examine free and open source ETL tools, first by providing a brief overview of what to expect and also with short blurbs about each of the currently available options in the space.
 This is the most complete and up-to-date directory on the web.